 We found him 3 minutes later, but I promise you that those 3 minutes felt much longer than 180 seconds.

-I had never experienced such a profound fear before that day.
-I hoped never to experience it again.
+I had never experienced such a profound fear before that day and I hoped never to experience it again.

 And then I did.

 When a Biblical parable comes to life: